jonny21099/CryptoNotifier/README.md

 # CryptoNotifier

 ## Introduction
-### This is a configurable email notification program that notifies users when crypto prices have reached a specified amount. *This program uses coinbase API to retrieve prices, therefore users must be a member of coinbase.*
+### This is a configurable email notification program that notifies users when crypto prices have reached a specified amount. *This program uses API to retrieve prices, therefore users must be a member of either coinbase or coinmarketcap.*

 ## Screenshots
 ### Running Program